johnpottergr/johnpottergr.github.io/blog/6-10-2025-gunning-for-dataforseo.md

 ---
 If you are considering DataForSEO for content strategy or brief creation, I have insights to share.
 Here's what I found.

-## DataForSeo handles search intent really well
+## DataForSEO handles search intent really well

 Unlike other tools that visualize intent with trees or bubbles, DataForSEO gives you the information straight.
 The data is raw, structured, and ready for automation.
 Their Keyword Data API v3 includes an intent field for every keyword.